OWASP/ASVS/Security.md

-# Security Policy
+# OWASP Application Security Verification Standard (ASVS) Security Policy

-Thank you for helping **ASVS** stay secure.
-If you've identified a security vulnerability, please follow the reporting guidelines below to submit your finding.
+The ASVS leaders and community take all security bugs seriously.
+We appreciate your efforts to disclose the issue responsibly, and will make every effort to acknowledge your contributions.
+To help us with the vulnerability(s) you have identified, it would be great if you could please follow the reporting guidelines below to submit your finding.

 We aim to reply within **3** days of receiving your finding.
 If a finding is accepted, we aim to publish a patch within **6** days.
 If it is declined, we will reply to let you know.

 ## Reporting Guidelines